filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 ```
 Where `docker-x.x.x.tgz` is downloaded TAR archive

-Before we install the extracted files we can test is docker binary compatible with our OS, so let's change directory to extracted one and test the binary like below:
+Before we install the extracted files we can test is the docker binary compatible with our OS, so let's change the directory to extracted one and test the binary like below:

 ```bash
 cd docker